 However, I could find out that one of the earliest covers done by a Japanese singer was released in 1935 by Dick Mine（ディック・ミネ）.
 His version, whose Japanese lyrics were written by him, comes off as a croon to all those lovers out there.

 In the J-Wiki write-up for "Koibito yo, Ware ni Kaere", I read that even Yellow Magic Orchestra had even given its contribution according to the original source of "Aspect" magazine in 2007.
-Well, that got my interest up, and just by chance, there was even a YouTube video illustrating that.
+Well, that got my interest up, and just by chance, there was even a YouTube video illustrating that ("was" being the operative word).
 That contribution took place on a 1982 episode of Fuji-TV's "Music Fair" which had the theme of "Ongaku no Time Machine"（音楽のタイムマシン...Time Machine of Music）that night.